Read this short overview of our beginnings:

 The efforts and generosity of CMJ’s early members laid a strong foundation for us today as we continue to uphold that original vision to sow into the spiritual rebirth of the Jewish people, while today’s members and supporters will propel us forward into the future as we continue our calling, until the day when, “All Israel will be saved” (Romans 11:26)

-For more information on the history of CMJ, two excellent resources are ’For the Love of Zion’ and ’The Restoration of the Kingdom to Israel’.
-Email email@example.com for details of how to purchase these books.
+For more information on the history of CMJ, two excellent resources are ‘For the Love of Zion’ and ‘The Restoration of the Kingdom to Israel’.
+Email firstname.lastname@example.org for details of how to purchase these books.
+You can also download a PDF of our CMJ History leaflet.